 TGbe editor: Please modify paragraph in this subclause as shown below:

-An EHT AP shall have dot11BeaconProtectionEnabled set to 1when using RSN. (#13533, #11039)
+(#10385)Management frame protection and beacon protection are required for an EHT BSS when using RSN.
+An EHT STA shall set dot11RSNAProtectedManagementFramesActivated to true when using RSN.
+An EHT AP shall have dot11BeaconProtectionEnabled set to true when using RSN. (#13533, #11039)